Best Countries To Live In The World >> for a quality lifestyle.

 5. Netherlands

-The environment for business is also essential.
+The business environment is also essential.
 The World Bank has an excellent report on the ease of doing business.
-Their ranking uses a range of factors to come up with a very different list.
+Their ranking utilizes a range of factors to compile a distinctly different list.

 1. New Zealand